open-cogsci/osdoc/include/api/items.md

 # instance __items__

 The `items` object provides dict-like access to the items.
-It's mainly useful for programatically executing items.
+It's mainly useful for programmatically executing items.

 An `items` object is created automatically when the experiment starts.